mishralikan88/Namaste-React-Updated_29_09_2024/Lead-Principal Engineer Interview-Question-Answers-Updated.md

 Situation

-You’re asked to: "Deliver a new dashboard by Friday"
+You're asked to: "Deliver a new dashboard by Friday"

 Mid-week, you realize: